PeaceHealth Southwest Medical Center: HealthGrades Ratings

 The HealthGrades website contains much rating data for this hospital.
 Twelve patient safety indicators are listed.
 Two of the indicators in the latest rating were worse than average, five were average and five were better than average.
 Much data was collected from patient experience surveys.
 One question asked how high the patient would rate the hospital.
 75% of PeaceHealth patients gave the hospital a nine or ten versus 69% of all patients from all other hospitals in the United States.
 Another group of data provided in-hospital outcomes for a number of procedures from the last data collection period.
 One outcome was worse than expected for one type of procedure, the hospital received as expected outcomes for thirty procedure types and it received better than expected outcomes for five procedure types.

 Sustainability

-PeaceHealth Southwest Medical Center established its environmental sustainability program in October 2020 by initially joining Practice Greenhealth, a nonprofit membership organization founded on the principles of positive environmental stewardship and best practices by organizations in the health care community, and then establishing its first full-time role solely focused on the establishment and management of a sustainability program.
+PeaceHealth Southwest Medical Center established its environmental sustainability program in October 2020 by initially joining Practice Greenhealth, a nonprofit membership organization founded on the principles of positive environmental stewardship and best practices by organizations in the healthcare community and then establishing its first full-time role solely focused on the establishment and management of a sustainability program.